The Time For An Exceptional Education Is Now

 - Amber Berry, Head of Middle School

-Beginning in fifth grade, St. Luke’s students understand they are active participants in their education.
+Beginning in fifth grade, St. Luke's School (SLS)’s students understand they are active participants in their education.
 They do not just sit and passively receive knowledge.
 With care and guidance from exceptional teachers, they explore topics, discover interests, and forge their own paths.
 The confidence and skills that emerge serve students throughout life.
 When they move to Upper School, they do so knowing they can do hard things.
 They have agency.
 Be it in class, on the stage, in the designLab, across the athletic fields—students can go Above and Beyond what they ever thought possible.
 Reach out to us anytime with questions at firstname.lastname@example.org or (203) 424-2714, or schedule an informal call with us.

-While we will be on campus full-time this fall, the pandemic provided our innovative teachers with the opportunity to connect and engage with our students in new ways to ensure meaningful learning continued.
-Whether on campus or online, St. Luke's exceptional education is our distinct advantage.
+The pandemic provided our innovative teachers with the opportunity to connect and engage with our students in new ways to ensure meaningful learning continued.
+Here is one example of how learning never stopped.

 2. Collaborative Problem-Solving